 Ongoing: Scale and Optimize

-- Track performance metrics and optimize your approach
+- Track performance metrics and adjust

 - Expand signal monitoring to new industries or geographies